Leicester Local Flood Risk Management Strategy

-Consultation on the draft local flood risk management plan for the city is now open and we would like your comments before 12 October.
-Please visit the consultation page to see how you can participate.
+Consultation on the draft local flood risk management plan for the city is now closed Thank you very much if you gave us some feedback.

 September events in Aylestone

-Have a look at the flood risk event page for information on three events running this autumn.
+Have a look at the flood risk event page for information on three events than ran this autumn.

 The city council now has responsibilities to prepare, predict and manage flood risk in the city, following the Flood and Water Management Act 2010 making us a lead local flood authority.